Bad River (Mashkiiziibii) National Wild & Scenic River Study Initiative

 Step 3: Designation

 If Congress amends the Wild and Scenic Rivers Act to include the Bad River and the President signs that bill into law then it will be designated as a national Wild and Scenic River.
 A local Advisory Committee uses the Management Plan developed by the study as a framework to encourage local agencies, municipalities, and landowners to protect the river’s resources.
-See the FAQ document at the top of the page for more information on what designation does and does not do.
+See our FAQ document for more information on what designation does and does not do.